ADVERTISEMENT

 So, What Exactly IS a Digital Twin?
 The “Living Blueprint” Explained

-Thus, a true digital twin system consists of three primary components: the physical object in the real world (e.g., a wind turbine), its virtual replica (the digital model), and the continuous data stream that links them.
-The power lies in this link, which converts a simple digital sketch into a smart, virtual replica that provides profound insights.
+Therefore, a true digital twin system has three primary elements.
+These include the physical asset (in the real world, e.g., a wind turbine), its virtual counterpart (the digital model), and the continuous data flow that links the two.
+The strength of a digital twin is in this continuous link.
+This link allows a basic digital drawing to become a sophisticated, virtual replica and enables users to gain valuable insights.

 Virtual Representation: How Real-World Systems Become Digital